hirmes/devnotes/Latin.md

 The creation of derived forms of a **verb** from its principal parts by inflection (alteration of form according to rules of grammar)

 ### _Declension_ (Fr. "decliner" → to decline)
-Explanation 1: The variation of the form of a noun, pronoun, or adjective, by which its grammatical case, number, and gender are identified.
+Explanation 1: The variation of the form of a **noun**, pronoun, or adjective, by which its grammatical case, number, and gender are identified.

 Explanation 2: The inflection of nouns, pronouns, adjectives, and articles to indicate number (at least singular and plural), case (nominative or subjective, genitive or possessive, etc.), and gender.
 A declension is also a group of nouns that follow a particular pattern of inflection.

 ## How to parse a Latin sentence

 * Can't rely on word order
+* Articles and pronouns are often implied rather than explicit

+> Est charta parva → "Is" "map" "small" → It is a small map

 * You figure out what's going on primarily by word endings
 	* Noun endings change with grammar
 	* Verb endings change based on their subject

+### Number

+Singular nouns that end in `-a` turn to `-ae` when plural

+Verbs and adjectives will match the number of the subject noun

-## Genders
+### Genders

-Latin has three genders (like Spanish, French, etc.)
+Latin has three genders (like Spanish, French, etc.): **Female, Male, Neuter**

-* Female
-* Male
-* Neuter

 ## Cases

-Modifies noun endings
+Modifies **noun** endings

 ### _Nominative_ (L. "naming"): The subject of the sentence